sangszhou/sangszhou.github.io/_posts/2016-10-08-spring-security-core.md

 Many other types of application (for example, a stateless RESTful web service) do not use HTTP sessions and will re-authenticate on every request.
-However, it is still important that the SecurityContextPersistenceFilter is included in the chain to make sure that the SecurityContextHolder is cleared after each request.
+However, it is still important that the SecurityContextPersistenceFilter is included in the chain to make sure that the SecurityContextHolder is **cleared after each request**.

 ### Access-Control (Authorization) in Spring Security

-The main interface responsible for making access-control decisions in Spring Security is the AccessDecisionManager.
+The main interface responsible for making access-control decisions in Spring Security is the **AccessDecisionManager**.
 It has a decide method which takes an Authentication object representing the principal requesting access, a "secure object" (see below) and a list of security metadata attributes which apply for the object (such as a list of roles which are required for access to be granted).

 **Secure Objects and the AbstractSecurityInterceptor**